nasa/Common-Metadata-Repository/access-control-app/docs/api.md

 ### <a name="delete-acl"></a> Delete ACL

-An ACL can be deleted with a DELETE request to `%CMR-ENDPOINT%/acls/<concept-id>` where `concept-id` is the concept id of the ACL returned when it was created.
+An ACL can be deleted with a DELETE request to `%CMR-ENDPOINT%/acls/<concept-id>`, along with a valid Launchpad token,  where `concept-id` is the concept id of the ACL returned when it was created.

 ```
 curl -XDELETE -i -H "Authorization: Bearer XXXX" %CMR-ENDPOINT%/acls/ACL1200000000-CMR